Convergence of trees with a given degree sequence and of their associated laminations: Lamination-valued processes

-In this setting, we can construct a lamination $\bL(f)$, and moreover, a lamination-valued process $(\bL_{t}(f), t \geq 0)$ associated to the continuous excursion-type function $f$ (and thus to $\mathcal{T}_{f}$) that coincide with our previous definitions.
+In this setting, we can construct a lamination $\bL(f)$ and a lamination-valued process $(\bL_{t}(f), t \geq 0)$ associated to the continuous excursion-type function $f$ (and thus to $\mathcal{T}_{f}$).
 Let us recall the definition of $(\bL_{t}(f), t \geq 0)$ and refer to \cite{The19} for further details.
 First, define the epigraph of $f$ as the set of points below its graph, that is,

 To each $(x,y) \in \cEG(f)$, associate the chord $c(x,y) \coloneqq [ e^{-2\pi i g(x,y)}, e^{-2 \pi i d(x,y)} ] \in \bar{\mathbb{D}}$, where $g(x,y) \coloneqq \sup \{ z \leq x: f(z)<y \}$ and $d(x,y) \coloneqq \inf \{ z \geq x: f(z)<y \}$.
 Consider now a Poisson point process $\cN^{f}$ on $\R^2 \times \R_{+}$ with intensity measure